-Anne Arundel County Public Schools administered more than 10,500 Advanced Placement (AP) exams in the 2019-2020 school year.
+Anne Arundel County Public Schools administers roughly 10,500 Advanced Placement (AP) exams every year.

 Currently, each of AACPS’ 13 comprehensive high schools – plus Chesapeake Science Point Public Charter School – offers AP courses.
 These courses allow students to experience the academic rigor of college, challenging them to think and express themselves at a highly advanced level.